 1926 East Lynne, based on the popular novel of the same title, opens at the Greenwich Village Theatre.
-It will run only 35 performances, but a 1930s film adaptation will win the Oscar for Best Picture.
+It will run only 35 performances, but a 1930s film adaptation will receive an Oscar nomination for Best Picture.

 1940 Birthday of playwright David Rabe, who will chronicle Vietnam-era angst in Streamers and The Basic Training of Pavlo Hummel, and will come back in the 1980s with a searing vision of Hollywood's periphery in Hurlyburly.